Contaminants in Drinking Water?

 There are many contaminants in drinking water, even though the water should actually be clean.
 The following article shows whether you can drink tap water.

 ✪ On average, Swiss people consume about 170 liters of water per day, which is used not only for washing, showering, and cooking but also as drinking water.
-Hardly anyone thinks that there may be contaminants in drinking water that can affect health.
-Even though tap water should be clean and safe for daily consumption, bacteria are repeatedly found in tap water.
-Even lead, pesticides, and microplastics are not uncommon in drinking water.
+Hardly anyone considers that there may be contaminants in the water that can affect health.
+Even though it should be clean and safe, bacteria, lead, pesticides, and microplastics are frequently found in tap water.

-Actually, our drinking water should be hygienically clean.
-Unfortunately, reality looks different, as contaminants are often found in tap water.
-The level of contamination can vary by region, but many sources have found not only bacteria and lead in drinking water but also pesticides.
+Ideally, drinking water should be hygienically clean.
+In reality, contaminants are often found in tap water.
+Contamination levels vary by region, but many sources have detected not only bacteria, lead, and pesticides.

 - Metals from old pipes (lead, copper, aluminum)